-What Is an Idiom for Power?
+What Is Idioms for Power?

 Idioms are phrases or expressions whose meanings go beyond their literal interpretation.
 They’re like a secret code in language, adding richness and color.